makerlabmx/altair-arduinoide/README.md

 ## Use:

 - Open the Arduino IDE
-- Conect your Altair via the USB-Serial to your PC
+- Connect your Altair via the USB-Serial to your PC
 - In the menu bar, select Tools > Board > altair
 - Select the correct serial port in Tools > Port
 - For an example on using the Aquila libraries, select File > Examples > Aquila > template